saulocamposi/calculadorabitcoinv2/README.md

 # CalculadoraBitcoin V2
 #Presentation

  Calculadora Bitcoin shows the most BTC Indexers of Brazil and some countries of South America.
+The sections are divided in Cards with values and graphs.

 #History
  In the begining this project started as BTC calculator and  blockchain.info tickers, next we improve with Brazilians exchanges and then we have improved to put more indexers and fix the bugs of system to give a tool for trade.